Theory

 The net force along the surface is the downhill pull minus everything resisting it: Fnet = Fg∥ − Ff − Fa = 16.77 − 9.22 − 0 ≈ 7.55 N. Newton's second law then gives the acceleration directly, a = Fnet / m = 7.55 / 5 ≈ 1.51 m/s², which is what the Acceleration readout shows.
 Because the applied force is zero here, the entire balance is gravity fighting friction, and the dotted acceleration arrow points down the slope to mark the direction of motion.

 Whether the block accelerates downhill, holds still, or even creeps up depends on how the applied force compares with the imbalance.
-Adding an applied force of 8 N up the slope with the same angle and friction drives the Net Force readout to about −0.45 N and the Acceleration readout to about 0.09 m/s² — within rounding of equilibrium, because 8 N nearly cancels the 7.55 N downhill imbalance.
-The minus sign in the net-force readout signals that the resultant has flipped to point up the slope.
+Adding an applied force of 8 N up the slope with the same angle and friction cuts the downhill pull to about 8.77 N, inside the 9.22 N friction can supply, so the block is held static and both the Net Force and Acceleration readouts fall to 0.
+Push harder than about 26 N and the applied force finally overcomes gravity plus friction, and the block accelerates up the slope instead.

 Key Equations